Peach and Shortcrust Pie

 3 tbsp flour

 1/2 tsp salt

 1 tbsp sherry

-In another bowl mix 2 egg yolks vanilla and sherry, mix it well.
+In another bowl, mix 2 egg yolks, vanilla and sherry.
+Mix it well.
 Now add 1 tbsp of the hot mixture to the egg and beat it well.
 This will temper the eggs so they don't curdle.
-Now through a sieve push the egg mix into the cream mix and keep mixing.
+Now, through a sieve, push the egg mix into the cream mix and keep mixing.
 Bring it back to the stove for a minute to allow the eggs to cook through.
 Keep stirring to keep it smooth.
 Put a piece of cling film over the custard so it does not form a skin over it.

-Once the pastry has been cooled and the custard has been cooked and cooled, fill the pie with the pastry cream.
+To assemble: once the pastry has been cooled and the custard has been cooked and cooled, fill the pie with the pastry cream.
 Refrigerate.